Bailout

 BY Kevin Phillips: sometime in 1998

-It’s hard to avoid the eerie feeling that the biggest political and
+It’s hard to avoid the eerie feeling that the biggest political and economic

-dominoes of some attempted giant financial bailout.
+some attempted giant financial bailout.

 Possibly the International Monetary Fund, the global financial bailout